PlanQK/planqk-platform-docs/src/docs/getting-started/cli-reference.md

 ## `planqk services`

-List all available services
+List all available services of the current selected context.

 ```
 USAGE
   $ planqk services

 DESCRIPTION
-  List all available services
+  List all available services of the current selected context.

 EXAMPLES
   $ planqk services